top view of basil walnut penne with walnuts and flax seed!

 Nutrition of commonly consumed nuts & seeds

 Eat one to two handfuls of nuts daily (about 1 – 2 ounces) for the most benefit.
-Some other ways to incorporate nuts into your diet –
+Some other ways to incorporate nuts into your trail diet –

 Ingredients